What Does Resilience Mean? Definition, Qualities, & Examples

 1. Resilience Means Acceptance

 So much pain is created from our tendency to fight the things we can not change.
 "No, I didn't want that to happen!
 Arg!"
-But the more time we spend getting upset about the uncontrollable situations our life, the more time we spend stressed or angry instead of focusing on how we can make the future better.
+But the more time we spend getting upset about the uncontrollable situations in our lives, the more time we spend stressed or angry instead of focusing on how we can make the future better.
 Perhaps this why acceptance is linked to positive well-being (Ranzijn & Luszcz, 1999).

 To cultivate acceptance, many people recommend practicing mindfulness.
 Mindfulness can help you to quiet your mind and practice being present (and accepting) of the moment and your current experiences.
-Focus on letting your thoughts and emotions just exist without judgement.
+Focus on letting your thoughts and emotions just exist without judgment.
 Doing this can help cultivate mindfulness and resilience.

 2. Resilience Means Self-Knowledge